juaml/junifer/docs/extending/parcellations.rst

   )

-We can run this code and it seems to work, however, how can we actually include the custom parcellation in a Junifer pipeline using a :ref:`code-less YAML configuration<codeless>`?
+We can run this code and it seems to work, however, how can we actually include the custom parcellation in a junifer pipeline using a :ref:`code-less YAML configuration <codeless>`?

 Step 2: Add parcellation registration to the YAML file
 ------------------------------------------------------

-In order to use the parcellation in a Junifer pipeline configured by a YAML file, we can save the above code in a python file, say ``registering_my_parcellation.py``.
-We can then simply add this file using the ``with`` keyword provided by Junifer:
+In order to use the parcellation in a junifer pipeline configured by a YAML file, we can save the above code in a python file, say ``registering_my_parcellation.py``.
+We can then simply add this file using the ``with`` keyword provided by junifer:

 .. code-block:: yaml